 The best way to visit Tiger Beach dive site is on a liveaboard dive boat.
 Most liveaboard dive boats include this wonderful dive site on their itinerary.
 This includes the Bahamas Aggressor.

 For those that have already dived from a liveaboard, this is probably the best and most relaxed way to scuba dive.
 The boat will arrive at a dive site, which in this case is Tiger Beach.
 The dive will proceed as per any dive from a dive boat.
 But after the dive there’s no thoughts of having to rush back to land.

 There’s then a chance to enjoy relaxing on the liveaboard boat.
 Have something to eat and drink, chat about your diving experience, read a book, sun bathe or whatever you like.
 It’s more likely you’ll do a second dive at the Tiger Beach dive site.
 But without the worry of having to rush back to the Island.

-When dive boats arrive, it's not the tiger sharks that arrive first.
-It's usually the lemon sharks that circle the boat on arrival.
+When dive boats arrive, it’s not the tiger sharks that arrive first.
+It’s usually the lemon sharks that circle the boat on arrival.
 They know they are about to be fed.
-When the water begins to be chummed, the Caribbean reef sharks tend to arrive next and then the tiger sharks that arrive last to the feast.
+When the water is first chummed it’s the Caribbean reef sharks tend to arrive first.
+It is usually the tiger sharks that arrive last to the feast.

 Tiger Beach Bahamas day trip

 There are also Tiger Beach Bahamas day trips, where it’s possible to scuba dive Tiger Beach from a land-based diving operator.
 The trip includes roughly an hours boat ride to the site from mainland Grand Bahama.
 You will usually leave early in the morning, have two dives at the site and return late afternoon to arrive back to port on the evening of the same day.